wyrtensi/Sound-Device-Control-App/README.md

-Volume control and playback device switch with hotkey and mouse.
+Sound volume control and playback device switch with hotkey and mouse.
 Uses python notifications.
 For Windows.
 Uses python+powershell.

 Filters microphones by name "microphone" to exclude em from device list.
 Simply rename your microphones to "microphone".

-win+mouse scroll for volume control.
+win+mouse scroll for sound volume control.

 win+page up, win+page down for playback device switch.